outsidedav/swift/machine_learning/recognition.md

 Now that the Watson Swift SDK frameworks are built by Carthage, you must link the Visual Recognition framework with your app.

-1. Open your app in Xcode, and select your project at the top of the Navigator to open its settings.
+1. Open your app in Xcode, and select your project to open its settings.
 2. Select your app target then open the **General** tab.
 3. Scroll down to the "Linked Frameworks and Libraries" section, and click the `+` icon.
 4. In the window that appears, choose **Add Other...**, and navigate to the `Carthage/Build/iOS` directory.
 Select **VisualRecognitionV3.framework** to link it with your app.